USEPA/CMAQ/PREP/icon/README.md

 datasets to be input into ICON to generate ICs for the CCTM.

 ## Environment variables used:
+**>>Comment<<** Maybe talk about BCON build script variables VRSN and APPL or maybe make the environment variables to reduce errors.

+**>>Comment<<** EXE descript: CFG a variable in the BLD script not runscript.
+EXECID variable name is inconsistent with configure run script.
+EXEC_ID exists in the configure runscript.

 **Table 1.
 Runtime Environment Variables**